chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a postdoc in [Data Systems Group](https://uwaterloo.ca/data-systems-group/) at the University of Waterloo.
-I work with Prof. Renée J. Miller on data inteligence and [Prof. Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/) on graph data management.
+I am working with Prof. Renée J. Miller on data inteligence.
+I worked with [Prof. Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/) on graph data management.

 Previously, I was a postdoc at Lyon 1 University, working with [Prof. Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
 I received my PhD in computer science from the University of Clermont Auvergne, advised by [Prof. Farouk Toumani](https://perso.limos.fr/~fatouman/).